Redocly/create-openapi-repo/README.md

  - Star us on Github.
  - Tell a friend or colleague about us (or Tweet about us).
  - Write an article or blog post.
 Let us know by opening an issue with a link to the article.
  - Looking to build a modern documentation workflow?
-Our commercial products can help you maintain and deploy API reference docs and developer portals.
-For more information, see our [website](https://redoc.ly).
+Our [commercial products](https://redoc.ly) can help you maintain and deploy API reference docs and developer portals.

 [npm-image]: https://badge.fury.io/js/generator-openapi-repo.svg
 [npm-url]: https://npmjs.org/package/generator-openapi-repo